 Today, they are a much bigger operation than just the farm.
 They also have a state of the art commercial bakery and supply to larger retailers such as Fortinos and Metro.

-In conclusion, there are many different things to do in Guelph.
+In conclusion, there are many different things to do in Guelph, which make this a great city to live in.
 Don’t hesitate to reach out to Beth and Ryan’s team, Guelph real estate agents !
 They will help you find the perfect home.
 You’ll be able to experience all of which Guelph has to offer.